 Things They Don’t Tell You About Visiting Africa

-This article summarizes tips that will enhance your African visit.
+This article summarises tips that will enhance your African visit.
 By following these guidelines, you’re bound to have an enjoyable and stress-free African tour.

-Africa is filled with amazing topographical locations, wild animals, and rich culture, which create great experiences for tourists from different destinations across the world.
+Africa is filled with amazing topographical locations, diverse wildlife, and rich culture, which create exceptional experiences for tourists from all over the world.

-In this article, we summarize some of the tips on navigating cities and villages in the region.
+In this article, we summarise some of the tips on navigating cities and villages in the region.
 We hope they will help you prepare for an exciting experience on the continent.

 Over-generalization